jalil-M/jalil-M.github.io/index.md

 While the United States and Australia are represented as not using much palm oil, it turns out they simply have a different _name_ for it: "vegetable oil"!

 # Impact of social status on nutritive health
+## How healthy does each class eat?
+### Social class Vs. Nutrition grade
+Previously, we have seen that there is a relationship between some social status indicators and the choice of food types.
+Also, we have shown that the budget allocated to food consumption depends on the social status of the household.
+In this part, we  summarize this by studying the influence of social status on the general nutrition grade of products consumed.

 <table class="mini">
 <thead>